woodpecker.comwoodpecker.com woodpecker.com

 The Missing Patsy Cline Story

 Patsy Cline’s triply-tragic story breaks our hearts in several ways, and is an example of something Burns could have ventured into in some depth, though admittedly historians are not supposed to speculate about what might have been, or pass judgement on what wasn’t really done right but sold well anyway.
 Burns didn’t linger much on her, and just showed some cool old footage, duly logged her place in the timeline of financial successes, had people talk about how nice she was, her awful death and then moved on.
 Her story is typical of what bugs me most about Nashville, this film and the “conventional wisdom” country music history it tells.
 Cline was as iconic, both visually and sonically, as any artist anywhere, and her presence in the list of beloved singers in American history is under-appreciated, and sadly could have been much better than it was.
 She has inspired a huge number of other singers of many genres over a long period, and was one of the first female headliners and chart-toppers in country music, which should have caused Burns to spend more time on her than Loretta Lynn, for example.
 Cline's story was dark and complex, so he gravitated to Lynn, opting for the simpler and happier.
+Maybe he was unable to get permissions to show more of her, but he should have said so if that were the case.

 Patsy was the first so-called “country” singer to cross over into pop, and hers is high on the list of voices we know instantly, like Otis Redding, Elvis or Janis Joplin.
 By that measure, she is way ahead of even Judy Garland, Ella Fitzgerald, Linda Ronstadt, Celine Dion or any number of well-known singers you can name.
 Looking at the list of best-selling albums of all time, her “Greatest Hits” record, released four years after her death, shows up staggeringly high, with some estimates pushing 50 million records sold.
 She and Shania Twain are the only female country artists on the Diamond Album sales list (>10 million), with only Garth Brooks in the male version of that category.
 Cline was the first female singer inducted into the Country Music Hall of Fame, and “Greatest Hits” made the Guinness World Book of Records in 2005 for being the longest time any album by any female artist has spent on any record chart.

-People of all ages, regions and eras have responded to Cline’s voice like few singers in history, yet to my ears it is too often embedded in the lonely and disembodied sounds made by dice-rolling white businessmen with mostly financial agendas attempting to commodify her music, which in a sense is the history of country music in general.
+People of all ages, regions and eras have responded to Cline’s voice like few singers in history, yet to my ears it is too often embedded in the lonely and disembodied sounds made by dice-rolling white businessmen with mostly financial agendas attempting to commodify her music.
+In a sense this is the history of country music in general.
 Cline had little if any say in what songs she sang, what instrumentation they were to receive, and her catalog of music does not sound so much like the work of an artist, but instead a series of laboratory experiments where several record companies sent several producers to put a country girl named Virginia Hensley from Winchester, Virginia into various studios with various fiddles, steel guitars, electric guitars, strings, drumbeats, and backup vocals to see what might stick to what wall and make them money.
 After she died in a plane crash at age 30 as a consequence of the need for artists to tour incessantly, they went to find another grove of old-growth trees to turn into lumber.
 “Tra Le La La Love Triangle” is a good example of her being given an awful song to sing, and it’s unfair that whoever wrote that lousy song is making steady money from it as a result, maybe more than Patsy’s heirs.
 (It’s not unlike some of the abysmal material Elvis recorded during the same era of history.)
 Her version of Ray Price’s “Crazy Arms” sounds like a high-school kid experimenting with adding rhythms, strings and random sounds on top of her vocal.
 “Life’s Railway to Heaven” is typical– she sang a really beautiful vocal of an old gospel song that is completely hijacked by two waves of first the Jordanaires and then the Anita Kerr Singers dripping all over the performance, similar to what they did on “Always.”
 On one of her masterpieces, “Sweet Dreams,” there are no Jordanaires, but the Kerr singers’ vapidness is eclipsed by awful strings that are about as good an example as can be found anywhere of how to ruin a nice vocal.

 Listening to Patsy Cline recordings is largely a job of trying to not listen to the other sounds they surrounded her with, and that is fundamentally unfair to her and to history.
 She deserved better, but really didn’t get it.
 Her career was probably before the era of ubiquitous multi-tracking, which means we will likely never be able to remix the master tapes and hear her without all the melted cheese.
 Her recorded legacy is far less twangy and “authentic” sounding than almost any other artists except Jim Reeves, a popular male contemporary of hers who wasn't mentioned in the film and also died in a small plane crash, and whose vocals got the same treatment in the studio from his record producers.
 It’s possible Burns was turned off by the un-country sound, though his reaction was contradictory, since he seemed to celebrate both the growth and broadening appeal of country music, but not high-profile artists who didn’t sound “down-home” enough.